spotflow-io/in-memory-azure-test-sdk/CONTRIBUTING.md

   * Do not use `ConfigureAwait(ConfigureAwaitOptions.ForceYielding)` instead for consistency sake.
 * `ConfigureAwait(false)` or `ConfigureAwait(ConfigureAwaitOptions.None)` are not used.
 The problems associated with this decision are considered insignificant for this library.

+##### Covariant return types

+* Where possible, the most specific return type should be used on overridden client methods and properties (using covariant return types).

 #### Unsupported client methods & properties

 * All unsupported methods should be explicitly overwritten and throw `NotSupportedException` exception.
 This way, user is not exposed to confusing behavior coming from inherited real clients which are (by design) not properly configured.